FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Advanced-Modeling.md

     ![](./images/8a17017b-b824-48ac-ba24-064a24e7a6ad.png)

-5. Note the toolbar that appears in the upper left corner of the canvas.
-Note the helper text with instructions
+5. The **Advanced Geometry** toolbar appears in the upper left corner of the canvas with helper text instructions

     ![](./images/e8badff2-acd9-4393-af5f-adae2424ad47.png)

 6. **Single click** the face you just drew.
-This will be profile you want to sweep.
-Note the toolbar in the upper left corner advances automatically when you select a face
+This will be the profile you want to sweep

+7. The toolbar in the upper left corner advances when you select a face

     ![](./images/df9fc338-15c0-4953-9ec1-c977117efc4d.png)